Blas Cabrera: Career

+Spanish Civil War and exile

-In 1931, Cabrera replaced Leonardo Torres Quevedo, who had abandoned his post due to health problems, at the International Bureau of Weights and Measures.
-In 1933 he participated in the creation of the Summer International University of Santander (now the Universidad Internacional Menéndez Pelayo), being called as its director the following year.
+In 1933, he participated in the creation of the Summer International University of Santander (now the Universidad Internacional Menéndez Pelayo), being called as its director the following year.
 In 1936, he was in Santander at the outbreak of the Spanish Civil War.
 He moved to Republican Madrid, traveling through France.
 In 1937, the president of the International Bureau of Weights and Measures, Pieter Zeeman, named him secretary of that bureau, a post that he would occupy between 1937 and 1941, and he went to live to Paris.
 Nevertheless, after the end of the war, the Franco government demanded that he leave the post, even though the position had no representative value with respect to Spain.
 Cabrera resigned and went into self-exile in Mexico, where he was welcomed by the Faculty of Sciences at the Universidad Nacional Autónoma de México, in which he became a Professor of Atomic Physics and History of Physics.
 In 1944 he began to direct the magazine Ciencia, edited by exiled Spanish scientists; after Cabrera's death the post passed to Ignacio Bolívar.
 In this same year, the Spanish Cultural Institution of Buenos Aires published his last work, El magnetismo de la materia.
 He died in exile in Mexico in 1945.